Year 3 & 4 - Cherry, Poplar and Sycamore classes

 School bottle green round neck/v-neck sweatshirt or sweatshirt fabric cardigan

-Please ensure that your child wears sensible black shoes to school, not trainers or boots and remind them that their shirt should be tucked in at all times.
+Please ensure that your child wears sensible black shoes to school, not trainers or boots.

 We hope to have lots of opportunities for outdoor learning so please make sure your children have suitable footwear and waterproof jackets in school every day.
-This really is essential as we move into the winter months.
+This really is essential in the winter months.

 At BGPS we are very lucky to have so many clubs during lunchtimes, before and after school run voluntarily by many of our teaching staff and visitors.
 Look out for the club list soon and sign up to as many as you can.
 It is a great way to keep your child active, and wakes them up early in the morning ready for a busy day ahead.